hn374/Developer-Notes/React/React.md

 ## React Hooks

+# useEffect

+Everytime the component is rendered, `useEffect` is called.
+The second parameter is a dependency array where you can pass all the values that your effect depends on.
+So when one of those dependencies change, `useEffect` is called.
+If there is no dependency in the dependency array, it only runs once at the beginning.

+You can add a clean up function at the end of `useEffect` for all of our clean up logic.

 # useContext

 Accepts a context object (the value returned from `React.createContext`) and returns the current context value for that object.
 The context value is determined by the value prop of the nearest `<MyContext.Provider>` above the calling component in the tree.